AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 The code for training the model is located in the "Train, Validate, and Test the Model" section in the ipython notebook.

+TRAININT STEPS:
-Training steps are as follows: deep feedforward neural network calculates probabilities as logits.
-Softmax is then applied to logits and compared with One-Hot encoding to measure how well the model is classifying dataset.
-Cross-entropy is used as a cost function to measure the differences between softmax and One-Hot encoding.
-The derivative of Cross-entropy with respect to weights gives a simple multiplication of the error and the inputs to the neuron which ensures the fast convergence of learning.
+ * Deep feedforward neural network calculates probabilities as logits.
+ * Softmax is then applied to logits and compared with One-Hot encoding to measure how well the model is classifying dataset.
+ * Cross-entropy is used as a cost function to measure the differences between softmax and One-Hot encoding.
+The derivative of Cross-entropy with respect to weights gives a simple multiplication of the error and the inputs to the neuron.
+This ensures the fast convergence of learning.

 **Batch size**
 Mini-batch stochastic gradient descent was used to update weights and biases in back-propagation.
 Batch size used for the final model results was 32.